johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript-2.md

     [navigate to Moon.swift]

-I'm going to conform to PhysicsBody here, whihc has a few properties I need to implement.
+I'm going to conform to PhysicsBody here, which has a few properties I need to implement.

     [type ", PhysicsBody" after "Equatable" on line 11]